Garson & Shaw Report Highlights Benefits of Circular Textile Industry

 Advancing a Circular Economy

-Surely, the textile waste dilemma is not an impossible challenge.
-Garson and Shaw’s report states, “Advancing a circular economy and maximizing clothing reuse across the Americas requires promoting the strategically vital secondhand industry.”
-The report also shows that the average adult has 6.2. items of unused clothes in their closets, if these items were to enter the SHC market and replace new purchases, it would prevent 255, 747 metric tons of waste from going to the landfill each year, plus 458, 307 metric tons of clothes from being incinerated every year, and save 3 million Olympic sized swimming pools of water.
+Garson and Shaw promote the SHC circular economy to mitigate what can seem like an impossible challenge.
+The report notes that the average adult has 6.2. items of unused clothes in their closets, if these items were to enter the SHC market and replace new purchases, it would prevent 255, 747 metric tons of waste from going to the landfill each year, plus 458, 307 metric tons of clothes from being incinerated every year, and save 3 million Olympic sized swimming pools of water.

 Promoting the urgency of reducing needless consumption, and personal environmental stewardship in shopping are goalposts, and the good news is the SHC industry is growing within the U.S. If the trend continues, the research states that the U.S. will reduce carbon emissions by 167 million metric tons, which is a number spanning from 2023 to 2033.
 It’s the equivalent of removing over 40 million gasoline-fueled cars from the road for one year.